vhartikainen/protecting-workloads-workshop/docs/inspector-sm/verify.md

-# Automating Assessment and Remediation Using Amazon Inspector and AWS Systems Manager - Verify Phase
+# Protecting Your Workloads - Verify Phase